 Sentence embeddings

-As mentioned , gensim word2vec can convert words into vectors.
-Simiarity between words can be computed as the dot product of corresponding vectors.
+As mentioned previously, gensim word2vec can convert words into vectors.
+Similarity between words can be computed as the dot product of corresponding vectors.
 The next step is to compute similarity between sentences.

 A simple approach is to represent a sentence using the sum of the vectors of all the words in the sentence.
-This is also called sentence embeddings. his simple approach can give useful results, with small enhancements, according to this research result2 from Princeton.
+This is also called sentence embeddings.
+This simple approach can give useful results, with small enhancements, according to this research result2 from Princeton.

 There are two enhancements: